blockspacer/image-test/README.md

 # Code notes

-All spellings are North American, not Commonwealth.
+All spellings are North American, but measurements are in centimetres.

-There are four global arrays indexed by enums, used to hold user-configurable settings: `::gNums` (for doubles), `::gStrings`, `::gColors`, and `::gBools`.
+There are four global arrays indexed by enums, used to hold user-configurable settings: `::gNums` (for floats), `::gStrings`, `::gColors`, and `::gBools`. `The global.h` file also contains some debugging macros.

+There's a neat trick for embedding GLSL code files inside your compiled binaries near the bottom of `GlContext.cpp`.

 Filenames are `CamelCase` if they define classes or structs or `c_style` if not.

-There are several prefix letters used with variable names:
+Variable name prefixes:
+* `my` for class members
 * `g` for global
-* `m` for member of the class currently being defined
 * `p` for pointer